What does radiation do to your body

 side effects.
 This can occur during or after treatment or it can take a number of months or years to occur.

 ||Side effects include fatigue, skin changes, Hair loss and mouth problems depending on the area the treatment is given.

 There are some early side effects that usually occur during or after treatment and are usually short-term, mild, and treatable.
 They typically disappear within a few weeks after treatment ends.

 |Late Side Effects

-It's very important to remember that every person reacts differently to treatment.
-Any side effect you might have depends on the type and location of cancer, the dose of radiation being given, and your general health.
-Some people have few or no side effects, while others have quite a few.
+You should keep in mind that people react differently to treatment.
+Side effects can vary depending on the type of cancer and location, the dose of radiation given, and the general health of the individual.
+Some individuals experience very few or no side effects, while others experience quite a few.

 Educating yourself about possible side effects from radiotherapy is the most effective way to make sure you are prepared for treatment.
 Don't forget to speak with your cancer care team about preventing or alleviating them.
 For a list of common side effects, please see the following table.

 The effects of radiation therapy

 Discover more at - Cancer Treatment Tips and Tricks